ORIGINALLY POSTED 10 MARCH, 2002

 A Brief History of Easter

-Following Yeshua’s final Passover meal He was arrested in the Garden of Gethsemane, taken before Pontius Pilate, scourged and beaten by the Roman soldiers, and then crucified, atoning for humanity’s sin.
+Following Yeshua’s final Passover meal He was arrested in the Garden of Gethsemane, taken before Pontius Pilate, scourged and beaten by the Roman soldiers, and then executed, atoning for humanity’s sin.
 Three days later He arose from the dead, and forty days following He ascended to the right hand of the Father in Heaven.
 The story sounds all too familiar, but it can take on a completely new light, and many different dimensions, when viewed with the significance of God’s appointed times in mind.

 So how did we get Easter Sunday, observed in Christianity today, a holiday that by many accounts seems to be divorced from Passover?
 At Passover time we are told to eat unleavened bread and focus on the lamb, whereas on Easter Sunday yeast rolls and hams are commonplace.
 Yeast or leaven represents sin in relation to Passover and the Festival of Unleavened Bread.
 Swine is an unclean animal, the consumption of which God says is “an abomination unto you” (Leviticus 11:10, 11, 12, 20, 23).